fmacias64/DevChry/long_description.md

-Flickr Person is a **demo application** for PyBossa that shows how you can crowdsourcing an image classification problem.
+DevChry Devchry Person is a **demo application** for PyBossa that shows how you can crowdsourcing an image classification problem.

 This application uses the Flickr web service as the source of the data.
 By